oVirt/ovirt-site/source/feature/fence-kdump.html.md

 ## New standalone fence_kdump listener

-New standalone listener will be implemented with these features:
+The new standalong listener will be implemented with these features:

+*   The first listener thread will:
-1. Listener will receive message and checks if it's valid fence_kdump message (compares magic number and message version (currently only *1*) in the same way as in *fence_kdump* command).
+    1. Receive a message and check if it's valid fence_kdump message (compares magic number and message version (currently only *1*) in the same way as in *fence_kdump* command).
     2. If message is valid, send IP address, timestamp and empty status (fence_kdump protocol version 1 doesn't provide status of host kdump flow) to queue.

-In another thread queue will be processed:
+*   In another thread queue will be processed:
     1. Get message from queue
     2. If the status is empty
         1. Get most recent record from **fence_kdump_messages** table in engine database with proper IP
         2. If no record is returned or *record timestamp + NextFenceKdumpTimeout < message timestamp*, set status to **STARTED**, otherwise set status to **DUMPING**

     3. Write IP, message timestamp and status to **fence_kdump_messages** table

-Last thread will take care of finishing fence_kdump process status:
+*   Another thread (it will be scheduled to execute every 30 seconds) will take care of finishing fence_kdump process status:
     1. Select the most recent records from **fence_kdump_messages** table for all IP
     2. For each IP if record status is not **FINISHED** and *record_timestamp + FenceKdumpFinishedTimeout < current timestamp*, write new record to **fence_kdump_messages** table with status **FINISHED**
+*   Last thread will be scheduler to execute every 5 seconds and it will be used as a heartbeat status for engine, that fence_kdump listener is alive:
+    1. It will store current timestamp into **fence_kdump_messages** table for IP *fence_kdump_listener*

 The listener will use two config values: